rgilks/cepheus-onl/docs/discord-integration.md

 ### Environment Variables

-The following environment variables are required for Discord authentication.
-These should be placed in your `.env.local` file.
+All required environment variables for Discord integration are documented in the [Setup Guide](./setup.md#step-4-configure-environment-variables).

-- `NEXTAUTH_URL`: The base URL of the application.
-For local development, this is `http://localhost:3000`.
-- `NEXTAUTH_SECRET`: A secret key for `next-auth`.
-You can generate one with `openssl rand -hex 32`.
-- `DISCORD_CLIENT_ID`: Your Discord application's client ID.
-- `DISCORD_CLIENT_SECRET`: Your Discord application's client secret.

 ### Database Schema